-Of course, it wouldn’t be fair of the provider to offer free internet to households that can already afford faster speeds and more bandwidth.
+Of course, it wouldn’t be fair for the provider to offer free internet to households that can already afford faster speeds and more bandwidth.
 The program is decidedly focusing on low-income households that have students or educators relying on the internet to continue remote learning.
 As such, the provider has laid down certain qualifiers for deciding which households may be eligible to receive free-of-cost internet access.
 These include the following:

 - You must not already be subscribed to Spectrum internet.

-- Also, You must have at least one K-12th grader or a current college student or an educator in the household.
+- Also, You must have at least one K-12th grader or a current college student, or an educator in the household.